 Where Purina ONE pulls ahead

 No artificial colors.
-Pedigree contains four artificial dyes: Yellow 5, Red 40, Blue 2, and Yellow 6.
-These serve zero nutritional purpose and exist purely to make the kibble look more appealing to humans.
-Purina ONE doesn't use any of them.
+Pedigree carries four FD&C dyes: Yellow 5, Red 40, Blue 2, and Yellow 6.
+These serve no documented nutritional purpose and exist for human-shopper appeal.
+Purina ONE skips the dye stack entirely (it does include “vegetable juice for color,” a non-FD&C natural colorant).

 No unnamed protein sources.
-Pedigree uses "meat and bone meal" — a rendered, unspecified protein from unknown animal species.
-You literally don't know what animal it came from.
-Purina ONE's proteins are all named (chicken).
+Pedigree uses meat and bone meal — a rendered protein from an unspecified mammalian species per FDA-CVM CPG 690.300.
+Purina ONE’s named animal proteins are species-specific (chicken, chicken by-product meal).
 Shop on Amazon →

 Where Pedigree holds its own

 Price.
 Pedigree is one of the cheapest dog foods on the market.
-If you're feeding a large dog and every dollar counts, Pedigree costs less per serving.
-That said, the price difference between Pedigree and Purina ONE is typically only a few dollars per bag — making the cost-per-point-of-quality-improvement remarkably low.
+For a multi-large-dog household where every dollar counts, Pedigree delivers calories at a lower cost per serving.
+The price difference vs Purina ONE is typically only a few dollars per bag — making the cost-per-point-of-quality-improvement remarkably low.

 Availability.
 Both brands are widely available at grocery stores, big-box retailers, and online.
-Neither has an advantage here.
+Neither has a meaningful advantage here.
 Shop on Amazon →

 The bottom line

-This isn't a close call.
-Purina ONE scores 40 points higher than Pedigree, and the ingredient list tells you exactly why.
-Pedigree's corn-first formula, unnamed protein sources, artificial colors, and BHA/BHT preservatives put it at the very bottom of our rankings.
-Purina ONE isn't perfect — corn protein meal and chicken by-product meal keep it in C territory — but it's a dramatically better food for a small price increase.
+This is not a close call.
+Purina ONE scores 21 points higher than Pedigree, and the ingredient panel explains why.
+Pedigree’s corn-first formula, unnamed meat-and-bone-meal protein, four FD&C dyes, and BHA preservation (per NTP 15th Report on Carcinogens, “reasonably anticipated to be a human carcinogen”) put it at the bottom of the KibbleIQ index.
+Purina ONE is not perfect — corn protein meal and chicken by-product meal keep it in C-tier — but it’s a materially better food for a small price increase.

-If you're currently feeding Pedigree, switching to Purina ONE is the single most cost-effective upgrade available.
+If you’re currently feeding Pedigree, switching to Purina ONE is the single most cost-effective ingredient-quality upgrade available at the supermarket tier.
 Read our full reviews of Pedigree and Purina ONE for the complete ingredient breakdowns.